Near the Chamber of Commerce Office on Rock ‘n’ Roll Highway 67

 The Guitar Walk is a 115 foot long concrete guitar, complete with frets, strings and unbelievable detail.
 Along the edges are plaques that are nothing short of mini museums, paying tribute to the early legends that gave birth to Rock n’ Roll, at venues along Rock n’ Roll Highway 67 that runs through the area.

-The free walk includes audio narration by none other than legendary Sun Studio recoding artist, Sonny Burgess.
+The free walk includes audio narration by none other than legendary Sun Studio recording artist, Sonny Burgess.

 Elvis, Jerry Lee Lewis, Conway Twitty, Johnny Cash, Carl Perkins and others are honored on the Guitar Walk at Cavenaugh Park.